MicrosoftEdge/Demos/pwa-to-do/README.md

 * When editing a task, make it possible to add a reminder.
 Could use the background sync ability to notify user even when the app is not used.
 * Also add ability to attach a file to a task.
 Stored in IndexedDB.
-* Move the list delete button inside a context '...' menu available next to the list title, and also add a way to customize the list color.
 * Add a manifest.
 * Add a way to export DB to disk, and reload from file.